-Chapter 6 Suspension and Expulsion
+Chapter 6 Removals: Suspension and Expulsion

-In general, a student identified as an individual with disabilities pursuant to the IDEA and related state law is subject to the same grounds for suspension and expulsion that apply to students without disabilities, but specific protections and procedures apply.
+A student identified as an individual with disabilities pursuant to the IDEA and related state law is subject to the same grounds for suspension and expulsion that apply to students without disabilities as long as specific legal protections and procedures applicable to students with disabilities are implemented.
 (34 C.F.R. § 300.530; Ed.
+Code, § 48915.5.)

-Code, §§ 48900.5(a) and 48915.5.)
-Suspensions and expulsions of disabled students may require that special education and related services continue to be provided in order for the student to receive a FAPE; moreover, under certain circumstances, a functional behavioral assessment (FBA) may need to be conducted, a behavioral intervention plan (BIP) be developed or modified, and an interim alternative education setting (IAES) be provided.
-When considering suspending or expelling a disabled student, the District must follow specific procedural safeguards.
+The removal (including suspensions and expulsion) of students with disabilities from the current educational placement may require that special education and related services continue to be provided in order for the student to participate in the general curriculum and make progress on IEP goals; moreover, under certain circumstances, a functional behavioral assessment (FBA) may need to be conducted, a behavioral intervention plan (BIP) be developed or modified, and an interim alternative education setting (IAES) be provided.
+When considering removing, including suspending or expelling, a disabled student, the District must follow specific procedural safeguards.

-6.2 Suspension
+6.2 Removals Including Suspension and Expulsion

-The California Education Code provides that the superintendent or designee may suspend a student with a disability for up to five (5) consecutive school days for a single incident of misconduct and up to 20 (twenty) school days in a school year.
+The California Education Code provides that the superintendent or designee may suspend any student for up to five (5) consecutive school days for a single incident of misconduct and up to 20 (twenty) school days in a school year.
 An additional ten (10) days is allowed for reassignment for purposes of readjustment.
 (Ed.
 Code §§ 48903(a) and 48911(a).)
-However, special considerations must be made when suspending a special education student.
-When disciplining special education students for more than ten (10) days, an examination must be made as to whether the removal constitutes a change in placement.
+Further, students may be expelled for violating certain codes of student conduct.
+However, special considerations must be made when removing, including suspending or expelling, a special education student from the student's current educational placement as a result of a violation of a code of student conduct.
+When removing special education students for more than ten (10) days in a school year, an examination must be made as to whether the removal constitutes a change in placement because a change in placement triggers a manifestation determination meeting and other protections.

-A change in placement occurs if:
+A change in placement occurs if, in one school year:

-- (1) The removal is for more than ten (10) consecutive days; - (2) The student has had a series of removals that constitutes a pattern, defined as (i) removal for a total of more than ten (10) cumulative days, (ii) the behavior is substantially similar to the previous incidents that resulted in the series of removals, and (iii) the removals are close in amount of time and proximity of time.
+- (A) The removal is for more than ten (10) consecutive days; - (B) The student has had a series of removals that constitutes a pattern, defined as (i) a series of removals totaling more than ten (10) school days, (ii) the behavior is substantially similar to the previous incidents that resulted in the series of removals, and (iii) because of such additional factors as the length of each removal, the total amount of time the child has been removed, and the proximity of the removals to one another.

-CUSD determines on a case-by-case basis whether a pattern of removals constitutes a change in placement, and that decision is subject to review through due process procedures.
+The District determines on a case-by-case basis whether a pattern of removals constitutes a change in placement.
 (34 C.F.R. § 300.536(b).)